oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/n_way_buffering/README.md

 > - ModelSim® SE
 >
 > When using the hardware compile flow, Intel® Quartus® Prime Pro Edition must be installed and accessible through your PATH.
+>
+> When targeting the CycloneV FPGA family, Intel® Quartus® Standard Edition must be used instead of Intel® Quartus® Prime Pro Edition.
+>
+> :warning: The appropriate device files must be installed during the Intel® Quartus® installation.

 ## Key Implementation Details